reactjs/react.dev/beta/src/content/learn/reacting-to-input-with-state.md

 You can trigger state updates in response to two kinds of inputs:

 * **Human inputs**, like clicking a button, typing in a field, navigating a link.
-* **Computer inputs,** like a network response arriving, a timeout completing, an image loading.
+* **Computer inputs**, like a network response arriving, a timeout completing, an image loading.

 In both cases, **you must set [state variables](/learn/state-a-components-memory#anatomy-of-usestate) to update the UI**.
 For the form you're developing, you will need to change state in response to a few different inputs: